 Skin purging and breakouts are very similar in nature and it’s difficult to work out whether your skin is purging or breaking out.
 If you are using a retinoid and experience a sudden crop of pimples accompanied by dry skin, you are likely experiencing the purge.
 Spots and pimples are not usually limited to one area, and you may find that they do not persist or last too long.

-A breakout will usually occur if you are using a new skincare product or makeup that does not agree with you.
+An acne breakout will usually occur if you are using a new skincare product or makeup that does not agree with you.
 The time of the month, stress levels and diet can also contribute to a breakout.
-Breakouts tend to last for month or longer, whilst purging will last for a shorter period of time.
+Breakouts tend to last for months or longer, whilst purging will last for a shorter period of time.

 Unfortunately, it is also possible to experience a breakout and purging at the same time.
 Initially, it can be difficult to work out whether the spots are caused by a breakout or the purge, but you will find that spots from purging will clear up quicker.